Overview of Implant Placement | Montgomery AL

 The procedure to place a dental implant takes 30 to 60 minutes for one implant and only 2 to 3 hours for multiple implants.
 The number of appointments and time required, vary from patient to patient.
 At Alabama Surgical Arts Dr. Nizam and Goerhing bring great precision and attention to the details of your case.

-When you are comfortable, the surgeon makes a small incision in the gum tissue to reveal the bone (or removes the tooth being replaced immediately), creates space using special instruments, and gently inserts the titanium implant.
+To start the surgeon makes a small incision in the gum tissue to reveal the bone (or removes the tooth being replaced immediately), creates space using special instruments, and gently inserts the titanium implant.
 The top of this implant is often visible through the gum.
-Sometimes it is better in the early stages of healing to have the implant covered by the gum tissue.

 2. Tooth Loss